Updated July 14, 2023

 - Money Orders

-Practical example: Usually, government organizations require payment to be paid via bank payment instruments like Demand Draft, certified cheques etc. Suppose a company needs to process annual statutory payment like motor vehicle tax.
-The company will reach its bank, transfer the equivalent amount to the bank and get a demand draft issued in favour of the government agency.
+Practical example: Usually, government organizations require payment to make via bank payment instruments like Demand Draft, certified cheques, etc. Suppose a company needs to process annual statutory payments like motor vehicle tax.
+The company will reach its bank, transfer the equivalent amount to the bank and get a demand draft issued in favor of the government agency.

 Types of Bank Draft